 You may be feeling like something’s not quite right with a teen or young adult you teach, coach or interact with as part of your job.
 You may be wondering if it’s just a phase or if they need some help for a potentially emerging mental health issue.
 At mindcheck.ca you can learn more about some common challenges teens and young adults experience, determine if a problem potentially exists and learn how you can connect the young person with support and help if needed.

-Start by learning more.
-Mindcheck.ca offers information about what to look for and what may be happening when depression, anxiety, body image or eating problems, substance use (alcohol and drugs) or psychosis is affecting someone.
+Start by learning more. mindcheck.ca offers information about what to look for and what may be happening when depression, anxiety, body image or eating problems, substance use (alcohol and drug) problem, or psychosis is affecting someone.

 Our simple screening quizzes will help determine if a problem exists and if it does, it will connect the young person to better understand what's going on for them and connect them with support appropriate to their needs.
 For the most accurate results, the young person should complete the quiz themselves as some questions relate to personal thoughts and feelings.

 - Inviting them to the computer to take the quiz (get it set-up for them and make sure to give them privacy).